CUMIPMT Function

 Example 4 - Interest-to-Loan Ratio

 Wrapping the result in ABS removes the sign so the interest total can be expressed as a positive share of the original principal.
-This makes the result easier to compare across loans of different sizes.
+Dividing by 100000 then turns that dollar cost into a ratio of the loan amount.

 =ABS(CUMIPMT(0.05/12,360,100000,1,12,0))/100000